Do's & Don'ts

 Do have lots of fun.
 Don't worry too much.

-You are in south, central Texas, where it can be warm and dry.
+Could be hot and humid in DC.
 Your body will need fluids, especially if we get a warm, late fall.
-Carry a bottle of water, and be sure to bring sunscreen.
+Bring your own reusable water bottle.
 With the heat the hotels crank up the AC so you may need long sleeves or a sweater in the meeting space.

 Smoking is not permitted inside the hotel, on the Metro, in the airport or any federal buildings.